speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-10-02-[OS] Synchronization Examples.md

 ## Transactional Memory

-- Consider a function update() that must be called atomically.
+- Consider a function update() that **must be called atomically**.
 One option is  to use mutex locks:

 ![image-20221002221916655](https://raw.githubusercontent.com/speardragon/save-image-repo/main/img/image-20221002221916655.png)

-- Synchronization mechanism such as semaphores, mutex locks has  deadlock and scalability problem, as the number of threads increases
+- Synchronization mechanism such as semaphores, mutex locks has **deadlock** and scalability problem, as the number of threads increases
 - A memory transaction is a sequence of read-write operations to  memory that are performed atomically.
 A transaction can be completed  by adding atomic{S} which ensure statements in S are executed  atomically:

 ![image-20221002221936000](https://raw.githubusercontent.com/speardragon/save-image-repo/main/img/image-20221002221936000.png)